Srivatsav1801/training/python0/week1/Readme.md

     — The Hitchhiker’s Guide to the Galaxy, Douglas Adams

-Deep.py, is a program that prompts the user for the answer to the Great Question of Life, the Universe and Everything, outputting Yes if the user inputs 42 or (case-insensitively) forty-two or forty two.
+deep.py, is a program that prompts the user for the answer to the Great Question of Life, the Universe and Everything, outputting Yes if the user inputs 42 or (case-insensitively) forty-two or forty two.
 Otherwise output No.
 Here’s how to test your code manually:

 ## How to Test :

-Run the program with python Deep.py.
-Type 42 and press Enter. the program should output:
+Run the program with python deep.py.
+Type 42 and press Enter, the program should output:

     Yes

-Run the program with python Deep.py.
-Type Forty Two and press Enter. the program should output:
+Run the program with python deep.py.
+Type Forty Two and press Enter, the program should output:

     Yes

-Run the program with python Deep.py.
-Type forty-two and press Enter. the program should output
+Run the program with python deep.py.
+Type forty-two and press Enter, the program should output

     Yes

-Run the program with python Deep.py.
-Type 50 and press Enter. the program should output
+Run the program with python deep.py.
+Type 50 and press Enter, the program should output

     No

 # Home Federal Savings Bank:
-In a file called Bank.py, implement a program that prompts the user for a greeting.
+In a file called bank.py, implement a program that prompts the user for a greeting.
 If the greeting starts with “hello”, output $0.
 If the greeting starts with an “h” (but not “hello”), output $20.
 Otherwise, output $100.
 Ignore any leading whitespace in the user’s greeting, and treat the user’s greeting case-insensitively.
 ## How to Test :
 Here’s how to test  code manually:

-Run the program with python Bank.py.
-Type Hello and press Enter.the program should output:
+Run the program with python bank.py.
+Type Hello and press Enter, he program should output:

     $0

-Run the program with python Bank.py.
-Type Hello, Newman and press Enter.the program should output:
+Run the program with python bank.py.
+Type Hello, Newman and press Enter, he program should output:

     $0

-Run the program with python Bank.py.
-Type How you doing? and press Enter.the program should output
+Run the program with python bank.py.
+Type How you doing? and press Enter, he program should output

     $20

-Run the program with python Bank.py.
-Type What's happening? and press Enter.the program should output
+Run the program with python bank.py.
+Type What's happening? and press Enter, he program should output

     $100